MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/dom/pointer-events.md

 ---
 description: See how Pointer Events can be used to create a seamless user experience across user input methods.
-title: Dev guide: Pointer events - Microsoft Edge Development
+title: Dev guide - Pointer events - Microsoft Edge Development
 author: abbycar
 ---